floatingturnip/Matching-algorithm/README.md

 ## How it works
 This is a random matching algorithm that I use for Robochat.
 It takes the names in names.txt separated by a new line, and randomly matches the names into pairs

+Update: Functionality also added to make secret santa matches

 ## Requires:
 A names.txt file with the names of the people to be matched